mwharton3/TLDR/McCormick-Chris_The-Inner-Workings-of-BERT.md

 "The Inner Workings of BERT" is a short eBook by Chris McCormick that provides a concise overview of the BERT model architecture.
 BERT is a general purpose sequence-to-sequence model used in many Natural Language Processing tasks.

 ## Introduction
-### Part 1 preview
 BERT is good at some things, not so great at others.
 Part 1 covers what these things are.

-### Part 2 preview
 Part 2 covers details inside the "black box".
 This is where the meat of the "Inner Workings" are unveiled.

-### Part 3 preview
 There have been several subtle BERT improvements (e.g. RoBERTa, XLNet, ALBERT).
 They're all the same basic architecture, but the tasks have been modified somewhat to pre-train BERT.
 Part 3 covers how these pre-training tasks differ somewhat from the original BERT task.

 ## Pre-requisites
 * Basics of neural networks